-AvalonBay Communities holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+AvalonBay Communities holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Kimco Realty does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Kimco Realty, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with AvalonBay Communities, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 This pair is matched through long-term financial trajectory similarity within the selected peer universe.